Syncano/syncano-js/tutorials/Quickstart.md

 # Installation

-We offer a few ways of installing the library - `npm`, `bower`, a GitHub repository or through our cdn.
+We offer a few ways of installing the library - `npm`, `bower`, a GitHub repository or through our CDN.

 ### NPM